arnaud-lb/vim-php-namespace/README.markdown

 $this->getMock('RouterInterface<-- cursor here or on the name; hit \e now to expand the class name'
 ```

+### Sort existing use statements alphabetically

+If you do not know how to organize use statements, (or anything else, for that
+matter), the alphabetical order might be a sensible choice, because it makes
+finding what you are looking for easier, and reduces the risk for conflicts :
+if everyone adds new things at the same line, conflicts are guaranteed.

+This vim plugin defines a `PhpSortUse()` you may use in your mappings:

+    autocmd FileType php inoremap <Leader>s <Esc>:call PhpSortUse()<CR>
+    autocmd FileType php noremap <Leader>s :call PhpSortUse()<CR>

 ## Installation:

 ### Using [pathogen](https://github.com/tpope/vim-pathogen)